![]() Moab, Utah Instructor: Andy Cook Not scheduled for 2012, but is part of our rotating schedule. Andy will be leading a

 locations will be just beyond the parking lot.
 The elevation range of

-be deemed vigorous activity or light activity based upon your
+be deemed vigorous activity or light activity based upon one's

 condition.